 What's happening: A major storm system is bearing down.
 Pressure is dropping hard — 0.20+ inHg in just a few hours.

 What bass do: Some anglers report an intense, short feeding burst.
-The science doesn't have great data on this, but the anecdotal evidence from tournament anglers is consistent enough to take seriously.
+The science doesn't have controlled data on this, but the anecdotal evidence from tournament anglers is consistent enough to take seriously — with the caveat that the rapidly building clouds, wind, and dropping light are more likely the triggers than the pressure reading on your barometer [6].

 Your playbook: